Onelinerhub/onelinerhub/python-pandas/how-to-floorceilround-values-in-data-frame.md

-# How to round values in dataframe
+# How to round all values in dataframe

 ```python
 import pandas as pd